When it's time to relax, a smoker will take out their cigarette, pipe

 - Elvis from God Hand takes it Up to Eleven.
 Not only he blows rings when he smokes, but he also blows flaming rings.

 - Jamie in Girls with Slingshots has an interesting take on the trope: While in her "Romance Detective" disguise she smokes a Bubble Pipe... and blows heart-shaped bubbles.

 - A ghost also does this in the 1939 Merry Melodies cartoon, ''Jeepers Creepers".

 - In the Looney Tunes short "Wholly Smoke", a boy teaches Porky Pig how to do smoke ring tricks, but when Porky tries them they go all wrong.

-- In the Tom and Jerry cartoon, "Texas Tom", Tom greets a female feline by rolling a cigarette, lighting it with his six-gun, and blowing "HOWDY" in one breath.
+- Episode "Texas Tom", Tom greets a female feline by rolling a cigarette, lighting it with his six-gun, and blowing "HOWDY" in one breath.